TRUBA-HPC/Belgeler/source/education/pytorch/dist.rst

 ..
 The train loop used for distributed training looks identical to the one used for single-node, single-GPU training.
 We will use the ``DataLoader`` to fetch training samples, we will pass them to the training model, we will calculate a loss, do a backward pass through the model, and update the gradients.
 All of the communcationa and synchronization is done automatically by the ``DistributedDataParallel`` model.
 In fact, it only needs to synchronize at the backwards pass through the model.
 At that point, the gradients from all the participating processes are synchronized and averaged such that all the processes will have the same set of gradients at the end of the backwards pass.

-Dağıtılmış eğitim için kullanılan eğitim döngüsü, tek düğümlü, tek GPU eğitimi için kullanılanla aynı görünüyor.
-Eğitim örneklerini getirmek için ``DataLoader``\ 'ı kullanacağız, onları eğitim modeline geçireceğiz, bir kayıp hesaplayacağız, modelden geriye doğru bir geçiş yapacağız ve gradyanları güncelleyeceğiz.
-Tüm iletişim ve senkronizasyon ``DistributedDataParallel`` modeli tarafından otomatik olarak yapılır.
-Aslında, sadece modelden geriye doğru geçişte senkronize olması gerekiyor.
+Dağıtılmış eğitim için kullanılan eğitim döngüsü, tek düğümlü, tek GPU eğitimi için kullanılanla aynı görünmektedir.
+Bu döngüde sırasıyla eğitim örneklerini getirmek için ``DataLoader``\ 'ı kullanacağız, onları eğitim modeline geçireceğiz, bir kayıp hesaplayacağız, modelden geriye doğru bir geçiş yapacağız ve gradyanları güncelleyeceğiz.
+Tüm iletişim ve senkronizasyon ``DistributedDataParallel`` objesi tarafından otomatik olarak yapılır.
+Aslında, sadece modelden geriye doğru geçişte senkronizsyon gereklidir.
 Bu noktada, tüm katılan süreçlerden gelen gradyanlar senkronize edilir ve geriye doğru geçişin sonunda tüm süreçlerin aynı gradyan kümesine sahip olacağı şekilde ortalaması alınır.

 .. code-block:: python